Jaggeroth/cohConfig/README.md

 6. In source directory create a new "data" folder under /bin" i.e. "C:\coh\bin\data"
 7. Open ServerData.7z and copy contents to your new data folder.
-8. Open CoHDev_Source_Files_Current(Updated).zip.
+8. Open CoHDev_Source_Files_Current(Updated).zip:
    1. Copy data from "i24 Server and Client Piggs (extracted with CoHTools)" folder to "C:\coh\bin\data\"
    2. Copy "maps.db" file from "map.db (modified, working on current VS2010 build)" folder to "C:\coh\bin\data\server\db", overwriting the old maps.db
 9. Install the client to somewhere like "C:\City of Heroes"
    1. Copy the "C:\City Of Heroes\piggs" folder to "C:\coh\bin\piggs"
 10. Create a folder called "C:\CoH_Data\attributes".
 It has to be that exactly.
     1. Open a command window in "C:\coh\bin" and run "mapserver.exe -productionmode -templates"
     2. Copy contents of attributes folder to "C:\coh\bin\data\server\db\templates"
 11. Use SQL Server 2017 to create a new database
     Give it an Instance name of "COH"
     Install to a directory like "C:\mssql" and not in somewhere like programme files Select mixed authentication and enter and record a password for the "sa" account.
 12. Edit the following sql scripts from the directory "C:\coh\DBSchemas"
     1. cohacc.sql
     2. cohauc.sql
     3. cohauth.sql
     4. cohchat.sql
     You will need to edit each sql script to point to the location of you database instance.
-   Look for line in the create database statement like FILENAME = N'C:\MSSQL\MSSQL14.SQLEXPRESS\MSSQL\DATA\cohacc.mdf' and point it to your installation.
+    Look for line in the create database statement like FILENAME = N'C:\MSSQL\MSSQL14.SQLEXPRESS\MSSQL\DATA\cohacc.mdf'
+    and point it to your installation.
 Something like:
     FILENAME = N'C:\mssql\coh\MSSQL14.COH\MSSQL\DATA\cohacc.mdf'
 13. From SQL Server Management Studio, open your "COH" db instance with your "sa" account.
     Run the scripts from the directory "C:\coh\DBSchemas"
     1. cohacc.sql
     2. cohauc.sql
     3. cohauth.sql
     4. cohchat.sql
     DO NOT run the cohdb.sql script that database will be created by the server the first time it runs.
 14. Load the config files from my git to "C:\coh\bin\data\server\db"
 15. Edit config files and update sql driver to point to your instance i.e.
     SqlLogin "DRIVER={SQL Server Native Client 11.0};Server=YOURPC\COH;Uid=sa;Pwd=yoursapassword;"